HOHMANN ORBITS

 what amounts to the same thing, tangent to the planet's orbit.

-Therefore, if we build a path touching tangently at the two
+If we build a path touching tangently at the two plants's orbits,

-plants's orbits, we have the path between the two planets needing the
+we have the path between the two planets needing the least delta-V at

-least delta-V at both ends.
-This is what Walter Hohmann figured out in
+both ends.
+This is what Walter Hohmann figured out in 1916, the

 Launch windows